 dBpoweramp CD Ripper

-Rip (verb): digitally extract audio from Audio CD to computer.
+Rip (verb): digitally extract CD audio to computer.

-CD Ripper is started by running dBpoweramp CD Ripper from the desktop:
+CD Ripper is started by running dBpoweramp CD Ripper from the Control Center:

-For those who want best results, without reading pages and pages of help, follow the CD Ripper Setup Guide
+For best results, without reading pages and pages of help, follow the CD Ripper Setup Guide

 CD Ripper in Detail